Evergy (NYSE:EVRG) Updates FY 2022 Earnings Guidance

 Evergy Dividend Announcement

-In other Evergy news, Director Sandra Aj Lawrence sold 657 shares of the business’s stock in a transaction dated Wednesday, May 18th.
-The shares were sold at an average price of $67.18, for a total value of $44,137.26.
-Following the completion of the sale, the director now directly owns 2,680 shares of the company’s stock, valued at approximately $180,042.40.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Insiders sold a total of 1,657 shares of company stock valued at $112,987 in the last three months.
-Company insiders own 0.47% of the company’s stock.
+In related news, Director Sandra Aj Lawrence sold 500 shares of the firm’s stock in a transaction that occurred on Monday, May 23rd.
+The shares were sold at an average price of $68.22, for a total value of $34,110.00.
+Following the transaction, the director now owns 2,180 shares of the company’s stock, valued at $148,719.60.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Over the last quarter, insiders have sold 1,657 shares of company stock valued at $112,987.
+0.47% of the stock is owned by insiders.

 Evergy Company Profile